 Ground rent and service charge arrears: advice for forward-thinking, transparent managing agents.

-When acting for an RMC or Right to Manage company, managing agents will often be told by the landlord of the development and/or its legal advisers to allow them deal with the service charge arrears.
+When acting for an RMC or Right to Manage company, managing agents will often be told by the freeholder of the development and/or its legal advisers to allow them to deal with the service charge arrears.

 The trend for combining ground rent and service charge arrears is now common – but all parties should proceed with caution, as Clare Brady, MD of property management experts Brady Solicitors, explains.